blrnw3/jivotal/README.md

 Jivotal brings the UI/X of Pivotal to JIRA.

 --
-This will only work out-of-the box for the ScreenWriter Board.
+May need adjustment for the specific features of your board But mostly works out of the box
-Edit the IDs in content.js -> lanes to match your board.
+Enjoy being able to see more than two tickets on the screen at one time.